 NYC Valentines (Broadway Binge 2025 Part 1)

-If you’ve been following us, you’ll know that we gorged on Broadway shows last fall, when we lived in New York City for two months.
+If you’ve been following us, you know that we gorged on Broadway shows last fall, when we lived in New York City for two months.
 You would think that we’d had enough of Broadway for a while.
-But NOOOO!
+Not at all!
 We go to NYC every year in February for my birthday, and since this year was a milestone birthday, we couldn’t possibly skip our annual Broadway Binge.
-And now that we are retired, and embracing nomad life, there was no reason to limit ourselves to just one weekend.
+And now that we are retired and embracing nomad life, there was no reason to limit ourselves to just one weekend.
 So this year’s Broadway Binge would have two parts.
 The first was a four-day visit spanning Valentine’s Day.

 • All In, a brilliant comedy about love with a rotating cast.
 Our performance starred Lin-Manuel Miranda, Annaleigh Ashford, Hank Azaria, and Tim Meadows.
 It was awesome seeing Miranda live, from the second row!